saranmahadev/Stride/stride/templates/agent_commands/complete.md

 **When NOT to Trigger**

-- Tasks still incomplete → use `/stride-implement`
+- Tasks still incomplete → use `/stride:implement`
-- Need to add work → use `/stride-feedback`
+- Need to add work → use `/stride:feedback`
+- Need document review → use `/stride:review`
-- Need validation → use `/stride-review`
+- Need code validation → use `/stride:validate`
-- Starting new sprint → use `/stride-plan`
+- Starting new sprint → use `/stride:plan`

 ---